Yvette Bourcicot at L.A. Total Army Career Fair

-Yvette Bourcicot, Principal Deputy Assistant Secretary of the Army for Manpower & Reserve Affairs, comments on the Total Army Career Fair at SoFi Stadium in Inglewood, California, Nov.
+Yvette Bourcicot, Principal Deputy Assistant Secretary of the Army for Manpower & Reserve Affairs, shares her experiences and comments on the Total Army Career Fair at SoFi Stadium in Inglewood, California, Nov.
 1, 2024.
 The career fair, exclusive to the Army and open to the public, showcases more than 500 military and civilian job types for various skill sets and experience levels.
-(U.S. Army Reserve video by 1st Lt.
+(U.S. Army video by 1st Lt.
 Tim Yao, Sgt.
 William Neal, Pfc.
 Christal Valere)

 |Date Taken: